 Now that you know the importance of a web safe font, it’s time to start using them for your site.

-While there are plenty of fonts you can choose, we recommend these 10 web safe fonts as they widely used and look pretty good as well.
+While there are plenty of fonts you can choose, we recommend these 10 web safe fonts to use with HTML and CSS.
+They are widely used and look pretty good as well.

 Load up any website and chances are they’ll be using an Arial font.